danspanner/danspanner.github.io/_posts/2019-09-16-Stuff-to-do-with-a-raspberry-pi.md

 ---
 layout: post
-title: Stuff to with a Raspberry Pi
+title: Stuff to do with a Raspberry Pi
 ---

-## Stuff to do with a Raspberry Pi

 So I have a couple of Raspberry Pis.
 Raspberry Pi 3 model B to be precise.
 I'm not 100% certain why I have them, which is probably why they have been gathering dust on a shelf in my office for so long.
 There was some conversation in the SecTalks slack about mobile computing and the Rpi in general, and I felt guilty about leaving my little computers to languish so long.
 So I got to thinking- what could I use my Rpi for?